Odle Middle School: Chess

-The Chess Team has won many prizes all over the nation and the state.

 Odle Middle School earned first place in the 2006 national K–8 chess championship and got seventh place in Chess Supernationals 2013 K-8 chess championship.
 The chess team has also claimed first place in the Washington Middle School Team Championship for the school years 2005–06, 2006–07, 2007–08, 2008–09, 2009–10, and 2010–11.

-In April 2014, members of the Odle Chess Team will go to Atlanta, Georgia, to compete in the National Junior High Chess Championship.
+In April 2014, members of the Odle Chess Team went to Atlanta, Georgia, to compete in the National Junior High Chess Championship.
 The team is currently has the highest average rating as a team for the K-8 division.

 Odle Middle School tied for 1st place in the national 2016 K-8 chess championship.

 Odle Middle School 2017 graduate Naomi Bashkansky is a 2016 World Schools Chess Champion (Girls U13), a 2017 North American Junior Girls Under 20 Champion, and a Woman International Master.

 Science Bowl Club

 The Odle Science Bowl Club has participated in the U.S. Department of Energy's National Science Bowl since 2017.
 Over the years, it has gotten: